TALKING TO YOUR DOCTOR

 • Full brand name — not “those white pills”, but “Amlodipine Teva 5 mg”.

-• Dosage and form — tablets, capsules, drops, patches.
+• Dose and form — tablets, capsules, drops, patches.
 This matters because the same medicine comes in different forms.

 • How often you take it — once daily in the morning, twice daily with food, as needed for pain.